ando818/Svelte-Logger/README.md

 # Svelte (Visual) Logger

-Renders a dendogram of logs from the function call stack.
+Renders a graph of the logs built from the function call stack.
+Supports both serverside and client side logs.

 Clicking on any logs will scroll to it and clicking on any other node will expand/collapse it.
 Logs within any particular file will be rendered from top to bottom.

 https://github.com/ando818/Svelte-Logger/assets/67844237/72f02b68-7e33-4995-a871-3d096ca5401e